-Errors on taxes are common, and the IRS generally does a decent job of double checking your returns and refunding overpayments.
+Errors in taxes are common, and the IRS generally does a decent job of double-checking your returns and refunding overpayments.
 If you made math errors on your return or when calculating certain taxes, or if you forgot to take certain obvious exemptions, you will usually be refunded the amount overpaid with no effort on your part.

 However, the IRS will still miss certain items.
 Whenever this happens, it’s important to carefully examine tax and financial documents to verify the amount you owed and determine whether you overpaid.
 Common causes of overpayment include:

 - Failure to claim certain deductions, such as from charitable donations or mortgage interest

 - Failure to claim certain tax credits, especially if they involve lengthy calculations or extra documentation

 - Excess tax paid due to an audit

 Since the IRS is less likely to spot these errors, it will be on you to claim a refund for overpayment.
 There are a couple of ways to do this, the simplest of which is filing an amended return.